mbrukman/why-svelte/readme.md

     [State of JS 2022](https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/).
   - [Threlte](https://threlte.xyz/) is really good for
     wrapping `three.js` to do 3D WebGL declaratively in Svelte
-  - TBH **I haven't done the research but I doubt this translates to jobs yet** but it's definitely growing in usage (greenfield projects everywhere, may they be so lucky), and with SvelteKit 1.0 being *done* I think jobs are coming, no doubt Enterprise hears the commotion
+  - jobs advertising Svelte are not common, but usage is steadily growing with many reporting adopting it at work (greenfield projects everywhere, may they be so lucky), and with SvelteKit 1.0 being *done* I think jobs are coming -- no doubt Enterprise hears the commotion
   - all these kind contributors to [`svelte`](https://github.com/sveltejs/svelte/graphs/contributors) and [`@sveltejs/kit`](https://github.com/sveltejs/kit/graphs/contributors)